-A formal policy, implemented some years ago, prohibits directors and officers from dealing in the company’s securities, and those of Trencor, from the date of the end of an interim reporting period until after the interim results have been published and similarly from the end of the financial year until after the reviewed annual results have been published.
+A formal policy prohibits directors and officers from dealing in the companys shares, and those of Trencor, from the date of the end of an interim reporting period until after the interim results have been published and similarly from the end of the financial year until after the reviewed annual results have been published.
 Directors and officers are reminded of this policy prior to the commencement of any restricted period.

-In addition, no dealing in the company’s securities is permitted by any director or officer whilst in possession of information which could affect the price of the company’s securities and which is not in the public domain.
+In addition, no dealing in the companys shares is permitted by any director or officer whilst in possession of information which could affect the price of the companys shares and which is not in the public domain.

-Directors of the company and of its subsidiaries are required to obtain clearance from Mobile’s chairman (and in the case of the chairman, or in the absence of the chairman, from the chairman of the audit committee) prior to dealing in the company’s securities, and to timeously disclose to the company full details of any transaction for notification to and publication by the JSE.
+Directors of the company and of its subsidiaries are required to obtain clearance from Mobiles chairman (and in the case of the chairman, or in the absence of the chairman, from the chairman of the audit committee) prior to dealing in the companys shares, and to timeously disclose to the company full details of any transaction for notification to and publication by the JSE.

 Members of the board meet on an ad-hoc basis with institutional investors, investor analysts, individuals and members of the financial media.
 Discussions at such meetings are restricted to matters that are in the public domain.

 Shareholders are informed, by means of press announcements and releases in South Africa and/or printed matter sent to such shareholders, of all relevant corporate matters and financial reporting as required in terms of prevailing legislation.
+Mobile also publishes a trading update in respect of the quarters ending March and September each year, in addition to the interim results and reviewed results announcements for the periods ending June and December respectively.
 In addition, such announcements are communicated via a broad range of channels in both the electronic and print media.
 The company maintains a corporate website (http://www.mobile-industries.net) containing financial and other information, including interactive interim, reviewed and annual results.
-The site has links to the website of Trencor and to each of its major operating subsidiary companies.
+The site has links to the website of Trencor and to its major entities.

 The use of this site and all the information on it and on any links is subject to a full disclaimer and exclusion of liability for any negligence, misrepresentation, misstatement or otherwise of Mobile Industries Limited in relation thereto.
 Please click to view and read the terms of the disclaimer.